dariairad/pands-project/README.md

 ```

 Comments:
-Code returns basic overview of the data incl. number of entries, number and names of columns, type of data, and Null valueas.
+Code returns basic overview of the data incl. number of entries, number and names of columns, type of data, and Null values.

 Data Insights:
-1. Data set does not inlcude any Null values.
+1. Data set does not include any Null values.
-2. There are 4 collumns of numeric and one class column.
+2. There are 4 columns of numeric and one class column.
 3. There's a total of 150 entries.

 #### Unique Species Names and Dataset Balance